 As we descend onto this bay our eyes are drawn out to the incredible fluted dolerite columns of South Cape.
 At the eastern end of the bay our campsite is perched above the cliffs beneath the tea tree and eucalypt canopy.
 Our water source here cascades off the cliffs onto the beach to make a wonderful, refreshing shower.

 Today is a gentle end to an amazing trip.
 The morning has us strolling along a couple of picturesque beaches and then up over a headland.
 The top of the cliffs is a perfect place for a rest while the waves below crash at the base of our lookout.
-Our 9 day trek concludes at Cockle Creek – this quiet blissful bay has a couple of holiday homes, an information shelter and a Tasmanian Expeditions bus & driver waiting to take the group to Hobart.
+Our 9 day trek concludes at Cockle Creek – this quiet blissful bay has a couple of holiday homes, an information shelter and our chartered bus & driver make a welcoming site waiting to take the group to Hobart.
 We usually drop you at your accommodation in Hobart at approx 5pm & after a shower and some clean clothes it’s common for the group to get together, to enjoy dinner at one of the local restaurants.
 An astonishing trip that will truly stay with you for some time to come.